-The following forms of massage and bodywork where born from the healing arts traditions of Japan, China, Thailand, India, Polynesia and the Maya of the Yucatan peninsula.
+The following forms of healing arts and bodywork where born from the traditions of Japan, China, Thailand, India, Polynesia and the Maya of the Yucatan peninsula.

 My studies have been broad and include cultural anthropology.
 Presenting this work in ways that honor the traditional healing cultures of origin expands the client experience.
 The intent is to practice each style as an inspired practice, sharing ancient wisdom through conscious touch and bringing the ritual of self connection back to the modern world.

 Each style has a pace, rythym and quality of touch that is as unique as regional cuisine.
 Try them all to find the session that makes your body resonate.
 As creativity permits, video links will be added to enhance the selection process.

 A sacred form of Temple Bodywork from Hawaii, combines energy raising movements from the art of Hula with deep forearm strokes and nourishing coconut oil.
 The sensation is like having waves wash over the body taking all manner of stress and discomfort away.

 Popular in India as part of the family practice of grooming.
 Indian Head or Champissage is practiced in homes, salons and barber shops to reduce tension, improve circulation, rebalance subtle energies, and stimulate the scalp.

 This seated experience focuses on marma points in the head, neck and shoulder region, as well as the upper three chakra centers.
 Swift movements and a light touch whisk away tension.Clients report feeling refreshed and relaxed yet mentally agile.
 A perfect pick me up for students, and those who find themselves in front of a computer screen for long hours.